chambana-net/docker-prosody/README.md

 docker-prosody
 ==============
 A docker container for the Prosody XMPP server.
+This container's configuration is inspired by the https://github.com/digicoop/kaiwa-server container.

 Usage
 -----